Your mind won’t stop.

 “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”

-Wisdom is not hidden from you.
+Wisdom isn’t hidden from you.
 It’s available and offered generously—without God making you feel foolish for needing it.

 11. Psalm 32:8